 When you stay at the Historic Smithton Inn, you will be entering the true heart of Pennsylvania Amish country.
-Lancaster County features a variety of prominent Amish towns in PA that are strongly influenced by Amish culture and lifestyle.
-You’ll encounter peaceful countrysides, rolling farmlands, and many small, neighborly villages.
+Lancaster County features a variety of prominent Amish Towns in PA that are strongly influenced by Amish culture and lifestyle.
+You’ll encounter peaceful countryside, rolling farmlands, and many small, neighborly villages.
 And, you might even run across a few horse and buggies!
 You will also experience some delicious homemade Amish cooking and plenty of local, mom-and-pop shops for finding those one-of-a-kind souvenirs and gifts.
-Here are a few Amish towns in PA that are worth visiting during your stay at the Historic Smithton Inn!
+Here are a few Amish Country towns in PA that are worth visiting during your stay at the Historic Smithton Inn!

 Another of the Amish towns in PA worth visiting is Strasburg.
 Here, you can step back in time and experience the life and history of the Amish community at The Amish Village.
 You can also visit the Railroad Museum of Pennsylvania or Strasburg Rail Road to learn about another type of history in the area.
 Ed’s Buggy Rides is another authentic area attraction.
 Take a three-mile tour through historic Amish farmlands in an open or closed carriage.